ExitThread function (processthreadsapi.h)

 ExitThread is the preferred method of exiting a thread in C code.
 However, in C++ code, the thread is exited before any destructors can be called or any other automatic cleanup can be performed.
 Therefore, in C++ code, you should return from your thread function.

-When this function is called (either explicitly or by returning from a thread procedure), the current thread's stack is deallocated, all pending I/O initiated by the thread is canceled, and the thread terminates.
+When this function is called (either explicitly or by returning from a thread procedure), the current thread's stack is deallocated, all pending I/O initiated by the thread that is not associated with a completion port is canceled, and the thread terminates.
 The entry-point function of all attached dynamic-link libraries (DLLs) is invoked with a value indicating that the thread is detaching from the DLL.

 If the thread is the last thread in the process when this function is called, the thread's process is also terminated.